 My sophomore year I took a course called “The Political Economy of the Global Food System” and it changed my academic direction completely.
 I had always been interested in food, but it wasn’t until that course that I realized not only could I make a career out of this passion, but that I had to.
 If I cared that much about contemporary food issues and even I wasn’t trying to make it better, who was?
 By junior year, I knew I wanted to write about food for my thesis, but I didn’t know in what capacity.
 When I saw a short video of 2016 presidential candidates eating a smorgasbord of food in New York City during the state primaries, I couldn’t stop thinking about it.
 I credit the fact that I was in Italy at the time with incubating the idea for my thesis: it wasn’t until I was removed from the context of the United States that I could begin to look critically at our political food traditions.

-Currently, I am a Fulbright Scholar attending the Master of Gastronomy: World Food Cultures and Mobility program at the University of Gastronomic Sciences in Pollenzo, Italy and I have GLS to thank for my postgraduate study.
-In fact, I only found out about my current program and the Fulbright award that got me here because my advisor sent me an email with a link and the subject line “Gastronomic studies!!!”
+I was a Fulbright Scholar at the Master of Gastronomy: World Food Cultures and Mobility program at the University of Gastronomic Sciences in Pollenzo, Italy and I have GLS to thank for my postgraduate study.
+In fact, I only found out about this program and the Fulbright award that got me there because my advisor sent me an email with a link and the subject line “Gastronomic studies!!!”
 The program felt tailor-made for me.
 I think my Italian language skills, experience living abroad, and multidisciplinary approach to food issues in particular made me a competitive candidate for this program.